industrial-optimization-group/desdeo-vis/README.md

 ### Release process ###

-1. Make a release commit in which the version is incremented in `_version.py` and `package.json` and an entry is added to HISTORY.md
+1. Update the version number in `desdeo_vis/_version.py` and `package.json`,
+   and run `npm install` to update it in `package-lock.json` too.

+2. Add an entry to HISTORY.md.

+2. Make a release commit.

-2. Make a git tag of this commit with `git tag v$VERSION`
+3. Make a git tag of this commit with `git tag v$VERSION`

-3. Push -- including the tags with `git push && git push --tags`
+4. Push -- including the tags with `git push && git push --tags`

-4. Upload to PyPI with `rm -rf build/ && python setup.py sdist bdist_wheel` and `twine upload dist/*`
+5. Upload to PyPI with `rm -rf build/ && python setup.py sdist bdist_wheel` and `twine upload dist/*`